Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Discussion

 In general, we were not able to identify any single solution for ``the best'' visual encodings for KGs -- instead, we identified shortcomings of current designs.
 However, we believe these findings underpin the need for further research in visualization for KGs, and KGs for visualization.
 While we posed a variety of visualization research directions and possible designs in Section~\ref{sec:findings-kg-opportunities}, future work will need to address the validity of those suggestions.
-This also opens up visualization research in KG task taxonomies, design guidelines, and KG design spaces.
+This also opens up visualization research in curating KG task taxonomies (similarly, to compare and contrast to\cite{task_taxonomy}), design guidelines, and potential KG design spaces.